Merge dialog (Mercurial)

 By default, Mercurial requires that before merge the current working directory should be clean, that is, it should not contain any uncommitted changes.
 Otherwise the merge operation fails and JetBrains Rider shows the corresponding error message.
 The message also recommends that you clean the current working directory by running the

 hg merge <target branch, bookmark, or changeset> -C to discard the uncommitted changes.

 Revision: choose this option to merge to a specific changeset identified by its hash or revision number.
-In the text box, type the relevant revision number or paste the hash.
-To copy a hash, open the Log tab of the Version Control tool window, select the relevant branch and revision, and then choose Copy Hash on the context menu of the selection.
+In the field, type the relevant revision number or paste the hash.
+To copy a hash, open the Log tab of the Repository tool window Alt+9, select the relevant branch and revision, and then choose Copy Hash from the context menu of the selection.